Murgueros

 I took my old harmonica

-The echo rang out in the empty streets
+Echoes rang out in the empty streets

-From afar came a wail
+From afar came a lament

 Like a breathless scream, full of agony

-I wanted to cut through the path
+I wanted to cut the path short

-Crossing a huge open field
+Crossing through a huge open field

 And I lost